 - Word of God says this is the reason why the Doom Marine never talks.
 He was meant to be the player character, and thus was never given an official name and never speaks.
 Played less straight than other examples as you do know what he looks like, but nevertheless, he was meant to be the player.

 - BioShock starts out like this — the only clue to your nature are your hands, which are white, kind of masculine and have little tattoos of chain links on the wrists; and your voice, heard only in the opening cutscene, which has a nondescript American accent.
 Then it gets weird and you find out the details of your identity.
 Jack also seems to lack a shadow, but that's an oversight on the developer's part.

 - If you examine the photographs pinned up right outside Ryan's office, you can see Jack's face captured in a couple of them.

 - If you pay attention, you'll notice that Jack is freaking huge, assuming that everything in the game is made for normal human size, he is easily seven feet tall.
 It does explain how he can convincingly disguise as a Big Daddy.

 - In the sequel, the protagonist has a name (Subject Delta) and an appearance (Alpha Big Daddy), but lacks any speech or real personality.

-- In BioShock Infinite the player character Booker Dewitt possesses a name, voice, appearance, personality, fleshed-out backstory, and a clear driving goal.
+- Averted in BioShock Infinite, where the player character possesses a name (Booker Dewitt), voice, appearance, personality, fleshed-out backstory, and a clear driving goal.

 - The protagonists from System Shock games.
 The first games features a normal looking male white hacker with the mullet, and the second game has the male white soldier with cyber-eyes.
 Other than that, everything else is for the player to imagine.